 This single-panel comic series for Gizmodo showcases some of the less-then-ideal alternatives to using IBM tech in the midsized workplace.

 Analytics can be boring.
 Except when it's applied to things that people really care about.
 Enter ‘Pop Data.’
 Using social sentiment analysis, IBM discovered that Steampunk, a curious, fashion trend born from sci-fi, was poised to bust out into mainstream retail.
-IBM set their offbeat prediction to this eccentric infographic.
+We set this offbeat prediction to an eccentric infographic.
 Soon the prediction and the trend-spotting technology was all the rage:

-When a coalition of environmental groups wanted rally the youth vote to put pressure on Congress for climate reform, CO2sequence was born.
-We blanketed college campuses with stickers, posters and newspaper ads that would encourage environmentally-minded students to rise up in in support of clean energy legislation.
+When a coalition of environmental groups wanted to rally the youth vote for climate reform, CO2sequence was born.
+Then we blanketed college campuses with stickers, posters and newspaper ads that would encourage environmentally-minded students to rise up in in support of clean energy legislation.

 Earthstock used social media APIs and a playful physics engine to remove the barriers of time and distance in attending a political rally.
 Anyone with a Facebook or Twitter account could gather at the foot of the virtual U.S. Capitol building with a simple post or a tweet—and together put pressure on Congress to pass climate legislation.

-To expand the "I'm just here for the Bud Light" campaign beyond TV, this national photo-sharing competition rewarded public displays of affection for Bud Light.
+To expand the "I'm Just Here for the Bud Light" campaign beyond TV, this national photo-sharing competition rewarded beer drinkers public displays of affection.
+For Bud Light.

-To help a new quirky wine label named Yellow Tail catch the eye of young, trend-spotting urbanites, we paired simple rebuses with a quizzical headline, “Have you spotted it?" and placed them in stylish magazines and around cool New York neighborhoods.
-Sales took off and the Australian wine would become the #1 import in the US.
+To help the quirky new wine label get the attention of trendy New York City urbanites, this launch campaign paired simple rebuses with a quizzical headline, “Have you spotted it?"
+Sales took off and the Australian wine eventually became the #1 import in the US.